jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 Investing everything you have in external events, people, or things is a surefire way to unhappiness, Kierkegaard advises.

-Rather, it’s crucial to be attentive to yourself, present to your own wants and needs, as knowing what’s important to you is the first step in working out how to make your life a little less 'busy' — knowing which things to shed, and which to pay due time, care, and attention to.
+Rather, it’s crucial to be attentive to yourself, present to your own wants and needs, as understanding what’s important to you is the first step in working out how to make your life a little less 'busy' — knowing which things to shed, and which to pay due time, care, and attention to.

 So: who are you and what is your life for?